hashicorp/terraform/website/source/docs/providers/profitbricks/index.html.markdown

 * `password` - (Required) If omitted, the `PROFITBRICKS_PASSWORD` environment variable is used.

-* `timeout` - (Optional) Timeout describes number of retries while waiting for a resource to be provisioned.
+* `retries` - (Optional) Number of retries while waiting for a resource to be provisioned.
 Default value is 50.

 #Support